Exploring Wide Range Flow Metering with Differential Pressure Technology and Modified Venturi Tube Design

 While Figures 1-6 utilize a factory bench calibrated Venturi meter with +/-0.5% of rate accuracy, Figure 7 includes the same basic data (including the use of a Rosemount 3051S1CD Differential Pressure Transmitter with Ultra Performance Class) as Figure 4, but with a change to a lab calibrated +/-0.25% Venturi meter uncertainty.
 Based on the lab calibration of the Venturi meter, there is significant improvement in the system accuracy from about 12% to 100% of the application flow rates.
 However, at flows below about 12%, there is less improvement due to the differential pressure transmitter performance at and below this flow rate level.

-Figure 8 is the same as Figure 4, but includes a change to laboratory flow calibrated venturi (+/-0.25% uncertainty) and uses the Rosemount 3051S3CD Differential Pressure Transmitter with Ultra for Flow Performance Class.
+Figure 8 (below) is the same as Figure 4, but includes a change to laboratory flow calibrated Venturi (+/-0.25% uncertainty) and uses the Rosemount 3051S3CD Differential Pressure Transmitter with Ultra for Flow Performance Class.
 With these two changes to the system design, the system accuracy statement is just about +/-0.65% or better across the 15:1 range with an even greater level of accuracy at all flow rates save the lowest one.

 Conclusion: Achieving Precision in Flow Metering with Differential Pressure Technology